 Search & Book

-According to the fare rules, this deal will remain until January 25, 2021 for flights between January 1 and June 30, 2021.
-The availability is actually really high for departures on Mondays, Wednesdays, and Saturdays.
+According to the fare rules, this deal will remain until March 14, 2021 for flights between late March and June as well as from August 2021 onwards.
+The availability is generally high for departures on Mondays, Wednesdays, and Saturdays.

 Why is booking with an airline better than with an online travel agency?